vacp2p/rfc-index/waku/standards/core/34/peer-exchange.md

 are expected to be replaced.
-If the number of requests expected per refresh cycle exceeds 600 (10 times the above recommended 60), it is recommended to increase the cache size to at least a tenth of that number.
+If the number of requests expected per refresh cycle exceeds 600 (10 times the above recommended 60), it is RECOMMENDED to increase the cache size to at least a tenth of that number.

-We will investigate peer exchange cache sizes and refresh strategies, and provide suggestions based on that in future versions (draft, stable) of this document.

 ## Security Considerations